onevcat/Kingfisher/README.md

   <img src="https://raw.githubusercontent.com/onevcat/Kingfisher/master/images/logo.png" alt="Kingfisher" title="Kingfisher">
 </p>

-Kingfisher is a lightweight and pure Swift implemented library for downloading and cacheing image from the web.
+Kingfisher is a lightweight and pure Swift implemented library for downloading and caching image from the web.
 This project is heavily inspired by the popular [SDWebImage](https://github.com/rs/SDWebImage).
 And it provides you a chance to use pure Swift alternation in your next app.

 ## Features